PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - Also at each night system runs one chrone job to ensure it has tasks for 3 years in advance.
 - The 3 years duration is based on the due date of the task.
 System creates those many tasks in advance whose Due date is in the next 3 years
   > For e.g. Today’s date is 02-22-2022.
 If I create one Monthly repeating Recurring task whose Due date is 03-01-2022.
 System creates all of its instances whose Due date is up to 03-01-2025.
 So in this case a total of 36 instances will be created.
 If I create one Yearly repeating Recurring task whose Due date is 03-01-2022, the system creates 3 instances.
-- Based on the selected RACI roles selected in trigger, its task instances will have RACI persons associated.
+- Based on the selected RAI roles selected in trigger, its task instances will have RAI persons associated.
 - System will consider the weekend days to create recurring instances.
 For e.g. Suppose the recurring instance's task/subtask due date is coming on `Saturday` or `Sunday`, the system will auto set that tasks/subtasks due date to `Next Monday`.
 - System will consider the weekend days to create recurring instances.
   - If the recurring instance's task/subtask due date is coming on Saturday or Sunday, the system will auto set that tasks/subtasks due date to last Friday.